Planning Maps / Areas / Maitland / Morpeth

 Is Morpeth flood-prone?

-Very little of Morpeth carries a mapped flood overlay.
+Flood mapping covers Morpeth and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Morpeth bushfire-prone?